 THE MISSION OF THE BGCLCV IS: TO ENABLE ALL YOUNG PEOPLE, ESPECIALLY THOSE WHO NEED US MOST, TO REACH THEIR FULL POTENTIAL AS PRODUCTIVE, CARING, AND RESPONSIBLE CITIZENS.
-The BGCLCV youth athletic programs encourage participation, sportsmanship, and skill development in a fun, safe and supportive environment.
+The BGCLCV athletic programs encourage participation, sportsmanship, and skill development in a fun, safe and supportive environment.
 Our programs are NOT intended to be ultra-competitive leagues.
 Coaches can get caught up in the "winning is everything" philosophy that characterizes many levels of our sports culture.
 This thinking leads coaches to lose sight of what youth coaching is really about.
 The value of playing far exceeds winning and losing.
-The MOST important youth coaching goals should not focus on win-loss records.
 Your primary goals should be to teach lifelong character lessons, fundamental skills & education, and the importance of teamwork and enjoyment of the game.